Transition Role of Entangled Data in Quantum Machine Learning: Quantum NFL theorem for projective measurements (Theorem 1)

 The organization of this section is as follows.
-We first discretize the class of target function through $2\varepsilon$-packing in SM~\ref{app_subsec:discretizing_packing}.
-We demystify in SM~\ref{app_subsec:reduce_learn_hypo} how to reduce the learning problem to the hypothesis testing problem on the $2\varepsilon$-packing with Fano's inequality.
+We first discretize the class of target function through $2\varepsilon$-packing in Supplementary Note~\ref{app_subsec:discretizing_packing}.
+We demystify in Supplementary Note~\ref{app_subsec:reduce_learn_hypo} how to reduce the learning problem to the hypothesis testing problem on the $2\varepsilon$-packing with Fano's inequality.
 In this regard, learning the target unitary can be reduced to identifying the corresponding index $X$ in the $2\varepsilon$-packing.
-Then, we elucidate how to obtain the results of Theorem~\ref{thm:informal_finite_measurement} by separately bounding the related terms in the Fano's inequality, namely, the mutual information $I(X;\hat{X})$ between the target index $X$ and the estimated index $\hat{X}$, and the cardinality of the $2\varepsilon$-packing.
-The theoretical proof of Theorem~\ref{thm:informal_finite_measurement} is given in SM~\ref{app_subsec:proof_theorem}.
-We provide the theoretical guarantee of the reduction from the learning problem to the hypothesis testing problem in SM~\ref{subsec:proof_est_test}.
-SM~\ref{subsec:proof_packing_observable_lem} and SM~\ref{subsec:proof_sum_MI_upper_bound} present the theoretical proofs for bounding the cardinality of the $2\varepsilon$-packing and bounding the mutual information $I(X,\hat{X})$, respectively.
-Finally, in SM~\ref{app_subsec:tightness} we elucidate the tightness of the derived lower bound through establishing the connection to the results of quantum state tomography.
+Then, we elucidate how to obtain the results of Theorem~\ref{thm:formal_finite_measurement} by separately bounding the related terms in the Fano's inequality, namely, the mutual information $\mathrm{I}(X;\hat{X})$ between the target index $X$ and the estimated index $\hat{X}$, and the cardinality of the $2\varepsilon$-packing.
+The theoretical proof of Theorem~\ref{thm:formal_finite_measurement} is given in Supplementary Note~\ref{app_subsec:proof_theorem}.
+We provide the theoretical guarantee of the reduction from the learning problem to the hypothesis testing problem in Supplementary Note~\ref{subsec:proof_est_test}.
+Supplementary Note~\ref{subsec:proof_packing_observable_lem} and Supplementary Note~\ref{subsec:proof_sum_MI_upper_bound} present the theoretical proofs for bounding the cardinality of the $2\varepsilon$-packing and bounding the mutual information $\mathrm{I}(X,\hat{X})$, respectively.
+Finally, in Supplementary Note~\ref{app_subsec:tightness} we elucidate the tightness of the derived lower bound through establishing the connection to the results of quantum state tomography.